Skip to content

 The Interior Design Trends Defining Homes in 2026

-From quiet luxury to bold pattern, moody dark interiors to fluted joinery — here are the six interior design trends Cheshire Property Studio are seeing define homes in 2026.
+From quiet luxury to bold pattern, moody dark interiors to fluted joinery, the six interior design trends we're seeing define homes in 2026.

 Here's what's trending right now, and what we're seeing come through in our own projects at Cheshire Property Studio.